What to know about the controversy over a cancelled grain terminal in Louisiana's Cancer Alley

 There are multiple ongoing lawsuits related to the facility filed by the Descendants Project related to zoning changes and tax exemptions for the company.

-The Descendant Project co-founder Dr. Joy Banner has also sued Parish Council Chairman Michael Wright in federal court for allegedly making threats against her at a council meeting.
+Joy Banner, of the Descendant Project, has also sued Parish Council Chairman Michael Wright in federal court for allegedly making threats against her at a council meeting.
 Wright did not respond to a request for comment.

 Jack Brook is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been updated to correct the spelling of Joy Banner’s first name on first reference.
-It is Joy, not Joyce.